-While checking the emptiness of an ESFA is a decidable problem, it is not possible to decide whether an ESFA accepts every possible input.
-It follows that equivalence is also undecidable.
+The emptiness of a ESFA is a decidable problem while using a proof similar to that for CFGs we prove that checking whether an ESFA accepts every possible input is undecidable.

-Theorem 2 (Emptiness, Universality and Equivalence).
-Given an ESFA A and B over σ checking whether A does not accept any input is decidable while, checking whether A accepts all the sequences in σ^ or whether A and B accept the same language are both undecidable problems.
+Theorem 3 (Universality).
+Given an ESFA A over σ checking whether it accepts all the sequences in σ^ is undecidable.